sangwoo-joh/emacs-lisp/README.md

    first.
 This is the only code letter that specified two successive arguments rather than one.

+ After all, all `interactive` functions are user interface.

 #### `equal`, `eq`
  + `equal` returns true if the two objects have a similar structure and contents, such as two copies of the same book.